Aleen98/Reconstruction-Of-Strings-Problem/README.md

 The radius-_r_ _l_-ball of a length-_n_ word ``x`` is the set ``Bl(x;r){ y|  y is binary string of length n and dl(x,y)<=r}``.

-for optimization purposes we used the following claim: with a given string length-_n_, calculating the maximal size of intersection between two _l_-balls of two different string with radius 1, i.e. ``x≠y`` is ``max|Bl(x;1)∩Bl(y;1)|``, is ``x`` and ``y`` which satisfy the condition``dl(x,y)=1``.
+for optimization purposes, we used the following claim: with a given string length-_n_, calculating the maximal size of intersection between two _l_-balls of two different string with radius 1, i.e. ``x≠y`` is ``max|Bl(x;1)∩Bl(y;1)|``, is ``x`` and ``y`` which satisfy the condition``dl(x,y)=1``.

 ### Prerequisites